hyperoslo/heroku-deploy/README.md

 A deploy pack represents a set of deployment instructions for a given language or framework.
 These instructions could range from turning on maintenance mode, scaling processes to scheduling backups.

-At present, only Ruby on Rails and Django is supported.
+At present, only Ruby on Rails and Django are supported.
 Deploying any other applications?
 Please open a pull request!

 ### [Ruby on Rails](https://github.com/hyperoslo/heroku-deploy/blob/master/lib/heroku/command/deploy/packs/rails.rb)